felix-lambert/felix-lambert.github.io/all_collections/2020-01_06-how-does-react-hooks-work.md

 }
 ```

-Hooks are stored according to their calling order in a linked list of fiber objects to represent the entire DOM.
-A fiber is an object that is mutable and holds component state that preserves from re-renders.
-Every component has a corresponding fiber object.
-Each node has its data and also a reference that points to the next node in the list.
-The order of nodes is entirely dependent on each node’s reference to the next.
+Hooks creates on the first render, a linked list of mutable fiber objects to represent the entire DOM.
+It holds the states that preserves from re-renders and store the data of a component.
+It also has a reference that points to the next node of the tree.